andyjballgit/AndysPowershell/PowerShellModuleProject1/Documentation/AndyBallCV.md

 ## Work status
 * Last Updated 7th March 2017
-* Dual UK / Australian Citizen
+* UK and Australian Citizen
 * Generally interested in roles in and around Central London.
-* Not currently looking

 ## Skills (in knowledge / relevance order)